Windows OS Hub

 Get-RDUserSession

-For more convenient shadow connection to RDP user sessions, you can use the following batch script.
-It prompts you to enter the name of the remote RDS server, displays a list of all sessions and prompts you to specify the session (ID) to which you want to connect to:
+The following BAT script can be used to more conveniently shadow RDP user sessions.
+It prompts you to enter the name of the remote RDS server, displays a list of active sessions, and prompts you to specify the session (ID) to which you want to connect to:

 shadow.bat